markterweele/windows-itpro-docs/windows/configuration/kiosk/index.md

 - **Consistent brand experience**: kiosks ensure a uniform brand experience across different locations.
 Whether in retail stores, schools, airports, or healthcare facilities, the interface remains consistent.
 Brand consistency builds trust and reinforces the organization's image
 - **Customization and flexibility**: kiosks can be tailored to specific needs.
 From touchscreens to barcode scanners, organizations choose features that align with their goals.
 Whether it's self-checkout, wayfinding, or interactive product catalogs, kiosks adapt to diverse requirements

-Windows offers two options for public or specialized use:
+Windows offers two kiosk modes for public or specialized use:

 :::row:::
     :::column span="1":::
     :::image type="content" source="images/kiosk.png" alt-text="Icon representing a kiosk." border="false":::
     :::column-end:::
     :::column span="3":::
-    #### Kiosk
+    #### Single-app kiosk
     :::column-end:::
 :::row-end:::